 Skylights flood your home with natural light and fresh air, creating brighter, more open living spaces.
 However, when a skylight begins to leak, it can quickly become a frustrating and costly issue.
 Water stains, mold growth, or even structural damage may occur if the problem is not addressed right away.
 This guide covers everything you need to know about skylight leak repair—from spotting the first signs of a leak to carrying out repairs, preventing future issues, and deciding when to call a professional.

-Skylight Leak Repair Tips
+Leaking Skylight Repair Guide

 Repairing a leaking skylight doesn’t always mean replacing the entire unit.
 Many leaks can be fixed with simple maintenance, resealing, or replacing small parts.
 Understanding the causes and solutions will help you save time and money while protecting your home from water damage.